 In any given year, only a handful of $200M businesses are hatched – globally.
-Now, imagine coming up with one of these unicorn ideas. (ok, a Minotaur – unicorns are so over.)
-Clearly, you’ll be up for a promotion and rolling in honey and Benjamins in no time.
-What could possibly be the catch?
-You work at a company that has a yuuuuuuge $1B marketing budget.
-Suddenly, your $200M revenue idea – adjusted for risk and a 3-5 year timeline, can be dwarfed simply by raising the price of an existing product by pennies.
-Guess whose block is too teeny for “the stack”…?
-No budget for you.
+Now, imagine coming up with one of these unicorn ideas. (nay, Minotaur.
+Unicorns are so last year.)
+You should get a huge promotion, a Bentley, and coworkers should carry you to your car every day.
+That’s not exactly what happens.
+Why?
+You work at a yuuuuuuge company.
+It has a $1B marketing budget!
+Suddenly, your $200M revenue idea – adjusted for risk and a 3-5 year present value, can be dwarfed by raising the price of an existing product by pennies.
+Your block is too teensy for “the stack”…?
+No budget for you!
 We’re mailing more coupons!

-In fact, many – if not most – top-level “stacks” are too small for massive companies to chase.
+In fact, many – if not most – top-level “stacks” are too small for massive companies to build or buy.

 The app store is a decent revenue generator for Apple.
 It gets a 30% cut across brilliant and idiotic apps alike.
-But only a thimbleful of apps ever become big enough to make a blip on Apple’s financials.
+But only a thimbleful of apps ever become big enough to be a blip on Apple’s financials.
 Sure, there’s the occasional Uber or Instagram.
 But it took millions of attempts to come up with those morsels.
-It’s a process no large company could fund or manage.
+It’s a process no large company has the stomach to fund or manage.
 Nor should it.

 The same goes for mobile carriers.
-Sprint, Verizon, AT&T and T-mobile allow tons of MVNO’s to re-sell their bandwidth and chase down niches they can’t.
-If one of these resellers gets big enough, the major carrier buys it.
+Sprint, Verizon, AT&T and T-Mobile allow tons of MVNO’s to re-sell their bandwidth and chase down niches they can’t.
+If one of these resellers gets big enough, the affiliated carrier buys it.
 That’s how Sprint acquired Virgin Mobile US and T-Mobile bought MetroPCS.
 Others like Ting and FreedomPop are banking on the same outcome.